PolMine/RcppCWB/README.md

 ### Installation on Windows

-Pre-compiled binaries of the package ‘RcppCWB’ can be obtained from CRAN.
+Pre-compiled ‘RcppCWB’ binaries can be installed from CRAN.

 ``` r
 install.packages("RcppCWB")